William III of England

-When the Dutch Republic was attacked by Louis XIV of France in 1672, William rose to power and became Louis's greatest obstacle.
-He made it his life's mission to oppose Louis and waged many campaigns against the armies of the powerful Catholic French ruler.
+When the Catholic French king Louis XIV attacked the Dutch Republic in 1672, William rose to power and became Louis's greatest obstacle.
+He made it his life's mission to oppose Louis and waged many campaigns against Louis's armies.
+He reorganised the Dutch army, restoring its effectiveness after the disasters of the Rampjaar and transforming it into one of the most experienced and professional forces in Europe.
+Convinced that the expansionist policies of Louis XIV threatened the European balance of power, William devoted much of his career to resisting French hegemony.

 Many Protestants heralded William as a champion of their faith.
 In 1685, his Catholic uncle and father-in-law, James, became king of England, Scotland, and Ireland.
-James's reign was unpopular with Protestants in the British Isles, who opposed Catholic Emancipation.
-Supported by a group of influential English political and religious leaders, William invaded England in the Glorious Revolution.
-In 1688, he landed at the south-western English port of Brixham; James was deposed shortly afterward.
+James's reign was unpopular with British Protestants, who opposed James's use of rule by decree, Catholic emancipation, and a Catholic succession to the throne.
+Supported by a group of influential English political and religious leaders, William invaded England with a Dutch force in November 1688.
+He landed at the south-western English port of Brixham and James was deposed shortly afterward.
+After occupying London he was swiftly offered the crown alongside his wife Mary.
+The event would be known as the Glorious Revolution, leading to the adoption of the English Bill of Rights.

-William's reputation as a staunch Protestant enabled him and his wife to take power.
-During the early years of his reign, William was occupied abroad with the Nine Years' War (1688–1697), leaving Mary to govern the three kingdoms alone.
+During the early years of his reign, William was occupied abroad with the Nine Years' War (1688–1697), leaving Mary to govern the three kingdoms.
 She died in 1694.
 In 1696 the Jacobites, a faction loyal to the deposed James, plotted unsuccessfully to assassinate William and restore James to the throne.
 In Scotland, William's role in ordering the Massacre of Glencoe remains notorious.
 William's lack of children and the death in 1700 of his nephew the Duke of Gloucester threatened the Protestant succession.
-The danger was averted by placing William and Mary's cousins, the Protestant House of Hanover, in line to the throne after Anne with the Act of Settlement 1701.
+The danger was averted by placing William and Mary's cousins, the Protestant House of Hanover, in line to the throne after Mary's sister Anne with the Act of Settlement 1701.
 Upon his death in 1702, William was succeeded in his kingdoms by Anne and as titular Prince of Orange by his cousin John William Friso.